muhammadmuzzamilkhan/php-user-signup/README.md

 # User Registration and Data Display System

+This is a simple web application that can do user registration and data display system.
+User can register and by filling the fields given on signup/registration form and can see users data that is added to the database.
+In this project, password encryption is also used to encrypt the password entered by user before storeing it to the database.

 This repository contains a simple user registration and data display system built with PHP, MySQL, and Bootstrap.
 It includes the following functionalities:
 - User registration with form validation.
 - Displaying a list of registered users.